Rickaym/pyforge/README.rst

 | ☑ Loading Jython Classes
 | ☑ Transferring mod metadata through the use of a decorator
 | ☑ Mod Decorator
-| ☐ pyminecraft Jar injection into pymod
+| ☐ pyforge Jar injection into pymod
 | ☐ Testing
 | ☐ Documentation